-\begin{IEEEbiography}[{ }]{Byung-Cheol Min} (Member, IEEE) received a B.S. degree in electronics engineering and a M.S. degree in electronics and radio engineering from Kyung Hee University, Yongin, South Korea, in 2008 and 2010, respectively, and a Ph.D. degree in technology with a specialization in robotics from Purdue University, West Lafayette, IN, USA, in 2014.
+He was a recipient of the James C. Naylor Award for Teaching Excellence in Psychology in 2019.
+He was named Director of the T32 Predoctoral Training Program through the Indiana Clinical and Translational Sciences Institute in 2021.
+He was elected to the Board of Directors for the Society for Psychophysiological Research in 2021, and he was elected Treasurer in 2022. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Byung-Cheol Min} (Member, IEEE) received a B.S. degree in electronics engineering and a M.S. degree in electronics and radio engineering from Kyung Hee University, Yongin, South Korea, in 2008 and 2010, respectively, and a Ph.D. degree in technology with a specialization in robotics from Purdue University, West Lafayette, IN, USA, in 2014.
 He is currently an Associate Professor and University Faculty Scholar with the Department of Computer and Information Technology and the Director of the SMART Laboratory, Purdue University.
 Prior to this position, he was a Postdoctoral Fellow with the Robotics Institute, Carnegie Mellon University, Pittsburgh, PA, USA.
 His research interests include multi-robot systems, human–robot interaction, robot design and control, with applications in field robotics, and assistive technology and robotics.

 He was a recipient of the NSF CAREER Award, in 2019; the Purdue PPI Outstanding Faculty in Discovery Award, in 2019; the Purdue CIT Outstanding Graduate Mentor Award, in 2019; the Purdue Focus Award, in 2020; the Purdue PPI Interdisciplinary Research Collaboration Award, in 2021; the Purdue Corps of Engagement Award, in 2022.
 He was named a Purdue University Faculty Scholar, in 2021. \end{IEEEbiography}